madprops/lq/README.md

 It uses the TOML format.

-Right now it has a section to add directories to exclude.
+Right now it has sections to exclude paths

+and to change the color theme.

 It looks like this: